Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Relativistic Moments and the Maxwell-Jüttner Distribution

 the moments of $f^{MJ}$ must match those of the arbitrary distribution $f$ for the operator to remain conservative.
 Even when these moments are known, such as when projecting a MJ from given initial $n$, $\mathbf{v}_b$ and $T$, moment calculations are still necessary due to differences between the projected distribution and the desired distribution.
 Therefore, we need to calculate the moments to correct for errors in the discrete distribution.
 (Section \ref{sec:MJ Init} discusses initialization in more detail.)
 In this section, we outline a procedure for calculating general moments and how to arrive at the specific quantities needed to project the Maxwell-Jüttner distribution.

 The most general form for computing the moments involves the calculation of the flux four-vector and the stress-energy tensor.
 From these we provide a procedure for both computing the needed MJ moments as well as other diagnostics such as transport coefficients.
-Measured in the lab frame for an arbitrary distribution, the flux four-vector and stress-energy tensor components are written, respectively, as\footnote{For a comprehensive source on relativistic thermodynamics, see \cite{vereshchagin2017relativistic}.}
+Measured in the lab frame for an arbitrary distribution, the flux four-vector and stress-energy tensor components are written, respectively, as